 Local New Mexico MainStreet programs are established as public-private, community economic development partnership programs dedicated to revitalization and economic growth of traditional and/or historic commercial centers.
-Local programs are tiered, based on local capacity/development, and receive resources, technical assistance, and support from NMMS concurrent with their program designation or authorization.
+Local programs are tiered, based on local capacity and organizational development, and receive resources, technical assistance, and support from NMMS concurrent with their program designation or authorization.

-A. New Mexico MainStreet Project-Based Initiatives and Accelerator Process: When resources are available to add new MainStreet programs, local communities can enter the NMMS Program by participating in one of NMMS's Project-Based Initiatives and follow-up participation/acceptance in the NMMS Accelerator Process.
+A. New Mexico MainStreet Project-Based Initiatives: When resources are available to add new MainStreet projects or programs, local communities can enter the NMMS Program by participating in one of NMMS's Project-Based Initiatives and follow-up participation/acceptance into the NMMS Accelerator.
+Applications can be submitted on a rolling basis; however, interested communities should contact NMMS Leadership to discuss potential projects, receive preliminary approval, and then apply to receive support when NMMS has the available resources to support the proposed project.